BlueWallet/LndHub/doc/Send-requirements.md

 ## POST /newbtc

 Create new BTC address for user.
-Old addresses should remain valid, so if user accidentialy sends money to old address transaction will be assigned to his account
+Old addresses should remain valid, so if user accidentaly sends money to old address transaction will be assigned to his account

 Request: